jixiaod/pac/README.md

     $ cp .pac/config.sh .pac/staging_config.sh # edit .pac/staging_config.sh
     $ PACFILE=.pac/staging_config.sh pac deploy setup
     $ PACFILE=.pac/staging_config.sh pac deploy run

+### How it works

+It works as follows:

+* pac will synchronize your project files to remote servers with rsync for each release.
+* Run some hooks such as compile/merging js/css files.
+* Link to the latest relase.
+* Reload/Restart your app and run some other hooks if needed.
+* Remove old releases and done.

+### Run some specified commands with sudo without password on Remote servers?

+Do as follows:

+    # sudoedit /etc/sudoers

+    Then add something like:
+    www-data ALL=NOPASSWD: /etc/init.d/php-fpm,/etc/init.d/nginx

+    and save it.

+Then the user `www-data` can run commands like `sudo /etc/init.d/php-fpm reload` without password.

 ### Other deployment tools